xeptagondev/performance-app-methodology/methodology/accountability/country-office-composite-audit.md

 | 1               | 60     |
 | 1+              | 30     |

 We take the Audit Issue date and then calculate as of today.
-We count anything with "Yes" in the below table as Open, and then calculate the age etc..&#x20;
+We count anything with "Yes" in the below table as Open, and then calculate the age etc..

 {% hint style="info" %}
 Add here that we only consider outstanding recommendations that are **not** older than 37 months